jessyoungg1/Multisig-Wallet/README.md

-# Hardhat Template
+# Multisig Wallet
-This is a SushiSwap MasterChef Test.
+This is a Multisig wallet contract with a test.

-It tests the use of the contracts functions.

 ## Getting started
 Clone the repo into your project directory: